vkyuen/BookLog/README.md

-# Time Log

-## What am I building?
-A digital tool to help keep track of the tasks one needs to do.
-Helping with time blindness by having a way to keep track of how long a task is taking, and allowing users a way to easily see how long similarly named tasks took.
-Over time, this could give a good estimation of how long certain tasks take, making it easier to plan things out.
-If memory is an issue, it is possible to follow the route as the Bullet Journal method, where the app is a way to temporarily hold things for people.
-Over time (maybe a set number of days) the item will be deleted.
-The idea is to have a digital temporary space to save things, then make time to put it into the the planner or journal as needed.
-Bonus points because it will be a good way for the items to be refreshed or cleaned up over time.
-## Must have
-- [ ] Keep track of tasks
-	- [ ] Master list vs current list?
-- [ ] A way to see how many sessions for a task has happened
-- [ ] A view that will group tasks that have the same name
-- [ ] A view looking at things done sort by date
-	- [ ] The different sessions that happened
-- [ ] Elapsed time on a task
-- [ ] If a task is done
-- [ ] Easy to input task
-- [ ] Able to quickly add tasks
-	- [ ] as a brain dump
-	- [ ] while working on another task
-- [x] Things needed for a task
-    - [x] Estimated time
-    - [x] Elapsed time
-    - [x] Create date
-    - [x] Finished date
-    - [x] Category
-    - [x] UID
-- [ ] Linking relationships
-- [ ] Helper struct
-	- [ ] Keep the database model separate from functions that manipulate and get data.
-- [ ] Inheritance for different types of tasks
-## Nice to have
-- [ ] Sort tasks based on
-	- [ ] date completed
-	- [ ] priority
-	- [ ] category
-		- [ ] Makse life?
-- [ ] Average time for similar tasks
-- [ ] Top # tasks
-- [ ] Settings options
+Decided to change the whole thing a little.
+Still keeping track of things, but decided to put a twist to it.
+There are a few things I want to be able to track.
+The idea of this is that it will be a tool to help with a planner.
+A way to quickly mark or keep track of how long it actually takes to do something.
+Most trackers, especially reading trackers, will note when you start and finish a book, but they don't often mention how long someone was reading for.
+Yes, with this app, the user is responsible to pushing the buttons, but it gives them an option to get a better idea of exactly how much time was spent reading.
+And for some works, it would be nice to be able to make quick notes about the story, just in case it is a longer story, or a book that someone has to keep pausing.
+Starting this project off with the to-do part because I feel like it would be a good basic class.
+Then I plan on adding the transit and book reading parts at the end.
+# Things I want to be able to track
-	- [ ] Customize categories
+- [ ] Commute
-	- [ ] Colors used
+    - [ ] Car
-	- [ ] Number of current tasks
+    - [ ] Bus
-- [ ] Note section
+- [ ] Reading
-- [ ] Project category
+    - [ ] Books
-	- [ ] Task
+    - [ ] Papers
-	- [ ] Book
+- [ ] To-do
-	- [ ] Transit
+    - [ ] Chores
-	- [ ] Note
+    - [ ] Assignments
     - [ ] Shopping
+# What the app should be able to do
+- [ ] Add things
+- [ ] Have an icon to show what it is
-- [ ] Brain dump
+- [ ] Search bar
-	- [ ] Quickly add tasks
+- [ ] Able to see archived items
-	- [ ] Easy to categorize
+    - [ ] Would be nice to be able to sort by
+        - [ ] Date added
+        - [ ] Archived vs. active
+# Database planning
+- [ ] Basic
+    - [ ] Name
+    - [ ] Date added
+    - [ ] Date completed
+    - [ ] Last modified
-		- [ ] Parts of life
+    - [ ] Elapsed Time
-		- [ ] Priority
+    - [ ] Estimated time
-- [ ] Due date tracker
+    - [ ] Image
-- [ ] Recipe
+    - [ ] Notes
-	- [ ] List of ingredients and quantity
+- [ ] To-do
-	- [ ] Note section for direction
+    - [ ] Type of to-do
+        - Chores
+        - Assignments
-	- [ ] Note section for how you make things
+- [ ] Commute
-	- [ ] Scaling factor
+    - [ ] Mode of transportation
+        - Car
+        -  Bus
 - [ ] Reading
-	- [ ] Number of chapters/pages
+    - [ ] Mode of reading
-	- [ ] Chapter read
+        - Books
+        - Papers
-	- [ ] Type
+    - [ ] Type of reading
-		- [ ] Physical book
+        - Leisure
-		- [ ] e Book
+        - Book club
-		- [ ] Audio book
-	- [ ] Date started
-	- [ ] Date finished
+        - Academic

+# Implementation idea
-- [ ] Note
+- [ ] Start with a simple to-do tracker
-	- [ ] Time the note is made
+- [ ] Detailed edit of item
-	- [ ] Textbox to store the note
+- [ ] Add timer element
-- [ ] Shopping
+- [ ] Search bar
-	- [ ] List of items
+- [ ] Specific view for active items vs. archived items
-	- [ ] Running low, out of
+- [ ] Database inheritance for other categories
-	- [ ] Where is the opened item?
+- [ ] Detailed view for other categories